Ynpact/ynpact-ssh-ssm-proxy/README.md

 - SSH private key file path : enter the path to the private SSH key to use to connect to the instance

 ## Usage
+### Pre-requisite
+The operator using the tool must have the following permissions :
+- can describe EC2 instances on target region and account (to retrieve instanceId based on instance name)
+- can start SSM section onto the target ECS-instance(s) using the documents "AWS-StartNonInteractiveCommand" (to optionnaly auto-install SSH public key) and "AWS-StartSSHSession" (to connect to the EC2 instance)
+The EC2 instances you would like to connect to must :
+- have the SSM agent installed, configured and running (most AMI have it all setup by default)
+- have a instance profile role that allows interacting with the SSM service
+- if in a private subnet, this subnets must have VPC endpoint toward the SSM service

+See AWS pre-requisite for using AWS SSM sessions.
 ### Connect to a Pre-configured Host:
 In VS Code's command palette, select "Connect to Remote Host," and enter the host's alias choosen when creating a new host.
 ### Connect to a Non-configured Host: